harshul27/Football-Match-Analysis-Dashboard/ANGE_NFO/Readme.md

-# Football Tactical Dashboard ⚽
+# Ange Ball Analysis at Nottingham Forest Dashboard

 An interactive tactical analysis dashboard for the Burnley vs Nottingham Forest Premier League match.
 This dashboard provides deep insights into the game's tactical dynamics, showing how Ange Postecoglou's philosophy is transforming Forest's playing style.